Fidel V. Ramos: Advocacies

 Ramos was also a firm backer of the proposed Philippine Reproductive Health bill.
 During a meet-up with fellow RH bill supporters in May 2011, he urged President Benigno Aquino III to certify the RH bill as urgent, saying it is the "right thing" to do.
 During his administration, the Department of Health under Juan Flavier launched an intense drive to promote family planning.
 Asiaweek reported in August 1994 that under Ramos, "family planning funding has quintupled."
 They also noted that President Ramos "has gone the farthest of any administration in opposing the Church's positions on contraception and abortion."
-At present, Ramos was listed by the Forum for Family Planning and Development as one of its Eminent Persons.
+As of 2024, Ramos was listed by the Forum for Family Planning and Development as one of its Eminent Persons.

 Ramos was a member of the Global Leadership Foundation, an organization which works to support democratic leadership, prevent and resolve conflict through mediation and promote good governance in the form of democratic institutions, open markets, human rights and the rule of law.
 It does so by making available, discreetly and in confidence, the experience of former leaders to today's national leaders.
 It is a not-for-profit organization composed of former heads of government, senior governmental and international organization officials who work closely with Heads of Government on governance-related issues of concern to them.